Library

-Discover top 7 customer insight tools, compared for features, ease of use, and data analysis power.
+Discover top 7 consumer insight tools, compared for features, ease of use, and data analysis power.

 We’ve selected our top tools and ordered them according to specific needs.

-The top customer insight tools available today are:
+The top consumer insight tools available today are:

-6. Qualtrics – our top tool for customer and employee satisfaction surveys
+• Qualtrics for customer and employee feedback programs

-These tools are software that help businesses study massive amounts of data about their customers’ needs, opinions, and behaviors.
+Consumer insights tools are software that help businesses study massive amounts of data on their customers’ needs, opinions, and behaviors.

 • Survey answers